June 25th 2013 was an interesting day in my existence.

 2) Don’t stress

-Adding onto the above.
+Adding to the above.
 Do not stress.
 Even if you cannot get to work and things are getting a little close to the edge.
 Stress does not allow you to heal.
 You need to relax & activate your parasympathetic nervous system in order to heal.
 This is key.
 The body only heals when in relaxed parasympathetic mode.
 Read more about it here.

 3) Start exercising before you think you are ready.